motokimura/solafune_deforestation_baseline/README.md

 ![vis_train_39](resources/vis_train_39.png)

-### Step-2: train the segmentation model
+### Step-2: train U-Net and generate the submission file for the evaluation images

-Coming soon.
+[train_model.ipynb](train_model.ipynb) trains a U-Net model for 4-class segmentation (`grassland_shrubland`, `logging`, `mining`, and `plantation`) and generates a submission JSON file for the evaluation images from the output from the U-Net model.

-### Step-3: predict the masks for the evaluation images and make submission
+The submission JSON file is saved to `data/submission.json`.

-Coming soon.
+Before running this notebook, you have to run [generate_masks.ipynb](generate_masks.ipynb) to generate `.npy` files which will be used for training.